mikaelxu/japanschoolexperience/src/pages/faq.md

 For 2025, application deadline is 31 October 2025.

 ### Is your company a licensed travel agent?
-- We are a marketing collaborating partner of a local Japanese education proivder [mowa Solutions Co.
+- We are a marketing collaborating partner of a local Japanese education provider [mowa Solutions Co.
 Ltd.](https://www.mowaschool.com){target="_blank" rel="noopener noreferrer"}.
 - mowa has engaged one of the biggest travel agent in Kyushu, Japan to provide the local transport and accommodation package ([Kyushu Sanko Tourism Co.
 Ltd.](https://www.kyusanko.co.jp/tourism/){target="_blank" rel="noopener noreferrer"})

 ## Costs and Fees